Design Engineering and Styling

 EIC System-integrated Thermal Management Technologies

-This seminar is offered in China only and presented in Mandarin Chinese.
+This course is offered in China only and presented in Mandarin Chinese.
 The course materials are bilingual (English and Chinese).
 Energy conservation and emission reduction has always been a goal for many countries.
-Especially since the introduction of China VI Vehicle Emission Standards and CAFC & NEV Credit Regulation, the output of NEVs has grown explosively while accompanied by a large number of car fire burning problems and the complaints about the shortening of proclaimed electric-only dr…
+Especially since the introduction of China VI Vehicle Emission Standards and CAFC & NEV Credit Regulation, the output of NEVs has grown explosively while accompanied by a large number of car fire burning problems and complaints about the shortening of proclaimed electric-only driving…

 Classroom